 Applanix’ industry leading POSPac MMS GNSS Inertial software, and in particular the Applanix SmartBase (ASB) post-processed virtual reference station technique, has been widely adopted as a robust and reliable method of Direct Georeferencing multibeam data.
 New in POSPac MMS 8.0 is a unique PP-RTX™ GNSS aided-inertial module that provides centimetre-level post-processed positioning accuracies without the use of local reference stations.
 This new method integrates Trimble CenterPoint® RTX technology into POSPac MMS.
 RTX is Trimble’s approach to PPP with advanced ambiguity resolution, providing its own ephemeris correction service, leading to integer-level ambiguities for accuracy approaching that of RTK.
 Applanix’ industry-leading POSPac MMS GNSS Inertial software, and in particular the Applanix SmartBase (ASB) post- processed virtual reference station technique, has been widely adopted as a robust and reliable method of Direct Georeferencing multibeam data.

-A global network of approximately 100 stations tracking GPS, GLONASS, BDS, QZSS and Galileo provides the raw data for analysis and processing to produce the PP-RTX corrections, which are then made available via the internet within one hour of real-time.
+A global network of approximately 100 stations tracking GPS, GLONASS, BDS, QZSS and Galileo provides the raw data for analysis and processing to produce the PP-RTX corrections, which are then made available via the internet within minutes of real-time.

 Compared to real-time PPP services, the PP-RTX post- processed approach provides a number of advantages: